fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 range.
 Timing includes H2D, forward, backward, communication, and the optimizer, but excludes initialization, DataLoader work, validation, and checkpoints.

-The vertical axis is aggregate job throughput: the global batch completed by all ranks divided by the slowest rank's measured time.
+The vertical axis is aggregate job throughput: global batch divided by the slowest rank's measured time.
 The horizontal axis is the highest CUDA peak allocated memory among all ranks.
-They respectively answer how many images the whole job processes per second and the minimum per-GPU memory capacity it needs.
-Both axes are logarithmic.
-Failed candidates are not plotted as throughput points.
+Both axes are logarithmic; failed candidates are omitted.

 .. figure:: ../../_static/tutorials/distributed/sew-resnet34-tradeoff.png
     :width: 720px